-How to setup your own VPN with macOS Server
+You can set up your own VPN server with macOS Server — here's how

-Want a VPN but don't want to trust a third-party service?
-Roll your own with macOS Server!

-If you've decided you need a virtual private network (VPN) but you don't want to pay for a third-party VPN service](/what-look-when-choosing-vpn-provider, then macOS Server can be a great alternative.
+If you've decided you need a virtual private network (VPN), but you don't want to pay for a third-party VPN service, then macOS Server can be a great alternative.
 It's built on the macOS you already know and love and lets you quickly and easily get your very own VPN up and running.

 Set up macOS Server